- Complex Litigation

 Jacy Arnold has been ranked one of the best attorneys under the age of 40 by Law and Politics‘ “Super Lawyers.”
 She has been rated an Oregon Rising Star in Family Law for three years in a row.
 Only up to 2.5% of Oregon attorneys are given the honor.
 In 2014, she earned the National Academy of Family Law Attorneys’ (NAFLA) honor of being one of the nation’s most premier family law Oregon attorneys, being ranked in the “top 10” of Oregon family law attorneys.
 NAFLA also awarded Jacy as an Oregon “top 10” family law attorney under the age of 40.

-Jacy specializes in high-conflict custody cases, complex divorce matters involving closely-held corporations and considerable assets, and juvenile court dependency and termination of parental rights cases.
+Jacy specializes in high-conflict cases, including child custody cases, complex divorce issues involving closely-held corporations and considerable assets, private-retained juvenile court dependency and termination of parental rights cases.
 Her practice also consists of small business start-up and on-going legal advising, estate planning and probate matters, personal injury, and civil litigation.

 Attorney Practice Philosophy